 - 4.2.1 Any existing tournament or special event which has been on-going for more than three (3) years retains its annual time slot as long as it is annually requested within the established request period as indicated in the annual request letter.
 When allocating tournaments, consideration will be given to traditional and practical uses in regards to location.
 The City reserves the right to treat all late applications as new requests as per 4.3. - 4.2.2 The annual listing of special events/tournaments shall be adopted by the Sportsfield Advisory Committee prior to January 31.
-In an effort to aid with organizations future planning of tournaments, the City will provide a three (3) year snapshot to address any extra ordinary requests and/or revolving holidays. - 4.2.3 New applications are reviewed and evaluated globally, with consideration given to the following criteria: - Status of organization and its viability (i.e. existence of a Provincial Sport Organization, provincial/national trends in the sport) - Impact on other sport groups (i.e. is there a positive or negative impact on existing groups) - Planned use (i.e. participation versus elite) - > Equitable access (i.e. recognition of community diversity) - 4.2.4 Any existing league which has been on-going for more than three years retains its annual booking allocation time slot as long as it is booked annually on or before early October.
+In an effort to aid with organizations future planning of tournaments, the City will provide a three (3) year snapshot to address any extra ordinary requests and/or revolving holidays. - 4.2.3 New applications will be reviewed and evaluated with consideration given to the following criteria: - > Status of organization and its viability (i.e. existence of a Provincial Sport Organization, provincial/national trends in the sport, CS4L alignment) - Impact on other sport groups (i.e. is there a positive or negative impact on existing groups); field availability. - Planned use (i.e. participation versus elite) - > Equitable access (i.e. recognition of community diversity) - Need to recognize unique requirements of new groups; which may displace current groups, field location and/or time slot. - 4.2.4 Any existing league which has been on-going for more than three (3) years retains its annual booking allocation time slot as long as it is booked annually on or before early October.
 Any expansion of time must be in accordance with Expansion Policy.
 Refer to section 4.8. - 4.2.5 Notwithstanding the foregoing, the City reserves the right to negotiate with organizers of major events which may require approval outside the time frames noted herein.
-Whenever possible, this will be done in consultation with the predominant user of the facility in question. - 4.2.6 The City will make final decisions on applications but will not do so without input and collaboration from the Sportsfield Advisory Committee.

-4.3 Need to have equitable access to fields for both regular and occasional users.
+Whenever possible, this will be done in consultation with the predominant user of the facility in question. - 4.2.6 The City will make final decisions on applications but will not do so without input and collaboration from the Sportsfield Advisory Committee. - 4.3 Need to have equitable access to fields for both regular and occasional users.

-4.3.1 Any renewal applications received after the deadline dates may be treated as new requests.

-- 4.3.2 Priority shall be given to special events and tournaments ahead of regularly scheduled games, practices and casual use. - 4.3.3 Where an organized sport group which is a regular user and an informal group of occasional users apply for the use of the same field at the same time, preference may be given to the organized group. - 4.3.4 League allocation shall be made prior to consideration of individual team requests from the same league.
-Teams belonging to a league must apply for space through their league rather than as individual teams. - 4.3.5 Teams not belonging to a league will be encouraged to amalgamate with a league. - 4.3.6 When more than one request is received for the same playing surface, allocation shall be made as follows:
+- 4.3.1 Any renewal applications received after the deadline dates may be treated as new requests. - 4.3.2 Priority shall be given to special events and tournaments ahead of regularly scheduled games, practices and casual use. - 4.3.3 Where an organized sport group which is a regular user and an informal group of occasional users apply for the use of the same field at the same time, preference may be given to the organized group. - 4.3.4 League allocation shall be made prior to consideration of individual team requests from the same league.
+Teams belonging to a league must apply for space through their league rather than as individual teams. - 4.3.5 Teams not belonging to a league will be encouraged to amalgamate with a league. - 4.3.6 Sportsfield allocation shall be made as follows:

 NATURAL TURF FIELDS

-Spring and Fall Allocation: Summer Allocation:
+Spring, Fall and Winter Allocation: Summer Allocation (including spring break and Pro D days):

 1. Field Maintenance 1.
 Field Maintenance

 2. Tournaments/Special Events 2.
 Tournaments/Special Events

 3. Minor Sport Organizations 3.
 City Programming

 4. City Programming 4.
 Sport Camps

 5. Adult Sport 5.
 Minor Sport Organizations

 6. Casual Use/Schools 6.
 Adult Sport Organizations

 7. Casual Use